Trails

 Hells Revenge, Escalator to Hell

 8 This trip is very similar to the normal Hell's Revenge trip.
 It covers the vast expanse of slickrock via steep climbs and descents, sometimes off camber twists and turns, with harrowing drops to the sides in several areas.
-It adds Hells Gate and the Escalator to the obstacles of the more...
+It adds Hells Gate and the Escalator to the obstacles of the regular more...

 Hells Revenge, Tip Toe Trip